ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/persist-client-api.md

 ## Client Object

 The client object is derived for each data model definition file, and it is used to perform CRUD operations on the data source.
 Each entity type will have five resource methods for each operation.
 The resource methods are `get`, `get(get by identity)`, `post`, `put`, and `delete`.
+In addition, there are two `remote` functions to perform native SQL query and execute.

 The skeleton of the client object is as follows.